Destination guide

 Lodging

-Resort property or premium rental
+Resort property or premium oceanfront rental

-Peak season (late March through mid-May) sees the highest demand for tee times at marquee courses.
-If your group has specific courses in mind, book tee times as soon as the group's dates are locked.
-Popular courses at Myrtle Beach fill up weeks in advance during spring.
+Spring (March through May) and fall (September through November) are the prime windows.
+Weather is good, courses are in their best condition, and rates are reasonable.
+Spring is the single busiest stretch — late March through mid-May sees the highest demand of the year for tee times at marquee courses.
+If your group has specific courses in mind, book as soon as the group's dates are locked; popular courses fill up weeks in advance during spring.

 Related